monorkin/mongo-vs-pg-large-table-performance/README.md

-This kind of benchmark is important to show which DB performs better as an event log store - think thermostat readings, or when a user (dis)connected to a chat room, and smiler event that just get logged and never updated.
+This kind of benchmark is important to show which DB performs better as an event log store - think thermostat readings, or when a user (dis)connected to a chat room, and similar events that just get logged and never updated.

 *"But why not go for InfluxDB/TimescaleDB/Clickhouse?"* I hear you ask.
 I don't want to add unnecessary complexity if I don't have to.
 Having a new DB that I